Table 28: Antifungal Agents - Topical

 - appropriate diagnosis; and

-SmartPA: Claims for ciclopirox shampoo, ketoconazole foam, luliconazole, naftifine, oxiconazole, and sulconazole will usually process at the pharmacy without a prior authorization request if the member has a history of paid MassHealth pharmacy claims for two different topical antifungals that do not require PA within the most recent 90 days.†
+SmartPA: Claims for ciclopirox shampoo, ketoconazole foam, luliconazole, naftifine, and oxiconazole will usually process at the pharmacy without a PA request if the member has a history of paid MassHealth pharmacy claims for two different topical antifungals available without PA within the last 90 days.†

 ciclopirox suspension